collectivetribe/lifeexperiencing/_posts/2023-03-27-Belongingness.md

 Were we all from there?

-Were we all at there with you?
+Were we all from there with you?